Employee Questions (Student Misconduct)

 - Thank the person for coming forward and refer them to relevant resources (such as Title IX Office, Counseling and/or campus security).

 Call 911 in an emergency or seek appropriate medical attention.
 If a student needs a sexual assault exam, there is no deadline to receive treatment for injuries or infections.
 However, they must have an exam at a hospital within 96 hours for evidence collection for possible DNA evidence.
 Elena Torres, UHV's Confidential Advisor at the Counseling Center is certified to accompany individuals to exams.

 If there has been a neck injury or choking incident, loss of consciousness and fatality can occur hours or more than a day later.
 All possible neck injuries should receive medical evaluation.

 If it is not an emergency and the student is reluctant for you to call anyone, encourage the student to follow up.
 Provide information about local medical services.

 2. Do you feel safe?

 Call 911 in an emergency.
-Your definition of unsafe may not match the other person’s definition.
-Their version is the one that matters.
+Your definition of unsafe may not match the reporting person’s definition.
+Their version is the one that matters (they know the most information about their personal situation).
 If the person has continuing safety concerns, contact campus security or the Title IX Coordinator for a campus safety plan.
 A campus safety plan can include security escorts, housing changes, No Contact Orders, trespass warnings and more services.

 3. Would you like to speak to a confidential counselor or police?

 If so, refer them to the Counseling Center or to UH Police & Security.
 The Title IX Office can also connect the student to these resources.
-You may ask the student if they would prefer you to reach out to the Title IX Office while speaking to them to set up an appointment.
-If available, the Title IX Coordinator may be able to conduct an immediate meeting.
+You may ask the student if they would prefer you to reach out to the Title IX Office while speaking to them to see if the Coordinator is immediately available or to set up an appointment.
+If available, the Title IX Coordinator may be able to conduct an impromptu meeting.

 Your response to their answer will vary case-by-case.
 Keep the following points in mind: